1994 Kangaroo tour of Great Britain and France: 2nd Test

 This was the first time the Kangaroos had kept their opposition scoreless on tour and the first time the Kangaroos had kept an English club or county side scoreless since defeating Leeds 40–0 on the 1986 Kangaroo tour.
 Terry Hill scored his first try in Australian colours, a 40-metre solo effort, in a match played in light rain.
 Midway through the second half with the game lost, several Warrington players began to put swinging arms into their tackles, a tactic that went unpunished by referee Robert Connolly and his touch judges.

 This was the second 'clean sheet' in a row for the Kangaroos who defeated Bradford Northern 40–0.
 It was also the second game in succession against Bradford at Odsal Stadium where they had kept the home side scoreless having also achieved this during the 1986 tour when the Kangaroos won 38–0 (the 1990 Kangaroos had not played Bradford as part of their tour itinerary).
 Team captain Mal Meninga was the only member of the 1986 side that had won at Odsal to also play in 1994.
 Kangaroos second row forward Paul Sironen (making his 3rd Kangaroo Tour) had also played in the 1986 win, but wasn't in the side for the 1994 game.
 In the wet and muddy conditions at Odsal (and largely thanks to most of the Kangaroos tries being scored in the corners of the ground), Rod Wishart had his worst kicking game of the Kangaroo Tour landing only 4 of his 8 kicks at goal.

 This match marked the Kangaroos 50th consecutive wins against English club and county teams.
 The Kangaroos last loss to an English club or county side had been when they went down 11–10 to Widnes on 25 October 1978, the 9th game of the 1978 Kangaroo tour.

+Bob Fulton tinkered with the side on the last midweek game of the British part of the tour.
+Steve Menzies was to start in the centres with Brad Fittler picked in the front row!!
+However, before kick-off Fulton changed his mind with Andrew Ettingshausen coming off the bench to start at centre, Jason Smith was moved to the front row to accommodate Menzies moving to the back row while Fittler was moved to the bench.